Do you have a WordPress Blog?

 (This looks like a fancy job title, let’s see if we can do this)

-- Copy skills for internet marketing (articles and diffusing contents), publishing and realizing newsletters. – You need good writing skills, proper grammer, and know what a clickbait titles is.
+- Copy skills for internet marketing (articles and diffusing contents), publishing, and realizing newsletters. – You need good writing skills, proper grammar, and know what clickbait titles are.

-- Understanding WordPress functionality and in any case ability to solve problems – Don’t brake the site basically.
+- Understanding WordPress functionality and in any case ability to solve problems – Don’t break the site basically.

-- Basic experience with Web publishing and MARKETING (as for example conducting even a personal blog) is a strong plus. – YES!
+- Basic experience with Web publishing and MARKETING (for example conducting even a personal blog) is a strong plus. – YES!
 That’s what this post is all about.
-Have experience managing your own webiste and you are good to go.
+Have experience managing your own website and you are good to go.

 Are you eligible?
 Yes ✔️